-A parenting course must be completed prior to entry of the final judgment.
-You should contact the clerk, family law intake staff, or judicial assistant about requirements for parenting courses where you live.
+A parenting course may be required prior to entry of a final judgment.
+You should contact the clerk, family law intake staff, or judicial assistant about requirements for parenting courses or mediation where you live.

-Listed below are some terms with which you should become familiar before completing your petition.
+Listed below are some terms with which you should become familiar before completing your supplemental petition.
 If you do not fully understand any of the terms below or their implications, you should speak with an attorney before going any further.